 “Adversaries are integrating [emerging] technologies into their operations and we need to do the same.”

-- Judi Dotson, Executive Vice President, Booz Allen’s National Security business
+- Judi Dotson, president of Booz Allen’s national security business

 Partnering with leaders across the IC and industry will help speed progress in areas like 5G, which will “change our communication a lot more than we think,” said Brian.
 As an example, he pointed to an AI-powered approach that Booz Allen is testing at Hill Air Force Base to enable Air Force radars to dynamically share spectrum with 5G cellular services.
 He said the proliferation of the Internet of Things will enable “massive amounts” of machine-to-machine communications and data processing at the edge.